-There are straight representations.
-Terry Winters, a New York artist, paints insects on canvas, for instance.
+There are straight representations. had come together on a mild afternoon young woman gazing at the figure Terry Winters, a New York artist, late in September at the city's Lau- says, "I came prepared to laugh at paints insects on canvas, for instance.
 Some venture further and use bug parts.
 In Beijing, Cao Yijian takes cicadas apart and reassembles them as threedimensional figures.
 In New York, Richard Boscarino uses whole (though dead) cockroaches to create what he calls still-lifes.
-In Los Angeles, Kim Abeles has made what she calls a metaphor for rush-hour traffic, in her "Great Periodic Migration," consisting partly of cicada shells.
-A Japanese artist, Kazuo Kadonaga, has live silkworms of this particular kind of art today. entomological half, which they con- spin cocoons in wooden grids.
+In Los Angeles, Kim Abeles has made what she calls a metaphor for rush-hour traffic, in her "Great Periodic Migration," consisting partly of this particular kind of art today, entomological half, which they con- spin cocoons in wooden grids.
 The his interests is filmmaking, and he took a course in it at N.Y.U. but found it too limiting.
 In the process, he made a film that became a finalist in the student division of the Academy of Motion Picture Arts and Sciences competition.
 He used insects in that film, an experiment in macrophotography in which he filled the screen with bugs and kitchen appliances.